 On October 23, 2003, the Commission issued a new ANPRM expanding the scope of the proceeding to include both cigarette and small open flame-ignited fire risks.
 The staff held a public meeting to discuss public comments on April 9, 2004.
-The staff developed a revised draft standard addressing both cigarette and small open flame ignition, and held a public meeting on October 28, 2004 to present the revised draft.
-The staff is currently analyzing comments and preparing alternatives for Commission consideration.
+The staff developed revised drafts of the standard addressing both cigarette and small open flame ignition, and held public meetings on October 28, 2004 and May 18, 2005 to present and discuss the revised drafts.
+On January 31, 2006, the staff sent a status report to the Commission.
+The next step is for staff to prepare a briefing package describing regulatory alternatives for the Commission.

 CPSC is also considering possible impacts of flame-retardant chemical use on worker safety and the environment.
 At the CPSC staff's request, the National Institute for Occupational Safety and Health studied potential worker exposure to and risks from certain flame-retardant chemicals that may be used by textile and furniture producers to comply with an upholstered furniture flammability standard.
 NIOSH preliminarily concluded that significant worker health effects were unlikely.
-CPSC staff is also working with the Environmental Protection Agency to (a) develop a significant new use rule (SNUR) for flame-retardant compounds used in residential upholstered furniture fabrics under that agency's Toxic Substances Control Act Authority, and (b) identify and encourage the use of environmentally-friendly flame retardants under a Design for the Environment industry/government partnership.
+CPSC staff is also working with the Environmental Protection Agency to (a) develop a significant new use rule (SNUR) for flame-retardant compounds used in residential upholstered furniture fabrics under that agency's Toxic Substances Control Act Authority, and (b) identify and encourage the use of environmentally-preferable flame retardants under a Design for the